 Compensation for Personal Injuries

-Invitees who’ve been injured on another person’s property can file a legal claim to recover medical expenses related to their injuries, loss of income, and other damages.
+Invitees injured on another person’s property can file a legal claim to recover medical expenses related to their injuries, loss of income, and other damages.

 Dangerous conditions in and around the property may have contributed to your injuries.
 Working with an experienced attorney helps you gather and submit the evidence needed to support your claim.

-You can file a lawsuit under premises liability laws if you’ve been injured as a result of a fall, lack of security, faulty escalators or elevators, fire, and other safety threats.
+You can file a lawsuit under premises liability laws if you sustain injuries due to a fall, lack of security, faulty escalators or elevators, fire, and other safety threats.